aws-samples/aws-refarch-wordpress/README.md

 max_execution_time = 30

+#### Using Bastion to access Wordpress instances

+From the EC2 console, navigate to Auto Scaling groups and find the Bastion launch configuration for your stack.
+Edit the launch configuration and set the desired instances to 1.
+Press Save and the Bastion instance will be created.
+Bastion is a gateway to your instances for enhanced security.

+The Wordpress CLI is enabled on each instance, SSH into Bastion, then SSH into an instance.
+From the wordpress install directory `/var/www/wordpress/<site directory>` use the `wp` command to interact with your wordpress install.

 #### Amazon EFS resources & dashboard

 This AWS Cloudformation template, and nested templates, will create an Amazon EFS file system and other AWS resources to monitor and send notifications if the burst credit balance of the file system drops below predefined thresholds.
 These alarms and other AWS CloudWatch metrics, including a file system size custom metric are added as widgets to a CloudWatch dashboard.